UCL-ARC/museum_of_dreams/docs/aws/cdk/infrastructure/database.md

 ## Security Group:

-Security group for both database and elastic beanstalk environment are setup in `database_stack.py`
+Security group for both database and elastic beanstalk environment are set up in `database_stack.py`

 ## Defining a database instance: